juliogomez/netdevops/pyATS.md

 * After that, you would go into the real Test Case (_tc_), with 3 phases: preparation, execution and cleaning
 * Finally, as a good citizen, you would need to _clean_ everything you set up during the _common setup_ phase

 Let's see it working in your own setup.
-This time we will ask our pyATS container to provide an interactive shell (_ash_).
-We will use the _-alpine_ image because it has _vi_ already included in it, and you will need it to edit some files during the demo.
+In this case we will use the _-alpine_ image because it has _vi_ already included in it, and you will need it to edit some files during this demo.
+We will ask our pyATS container to provide a shell (_ash_ for _-alpine_ image) so we work with it interactively.

 ```
 $ docker run -it --rm ciscotestautomation/pyats:latest-alpine ash